HeTM: Transactional Memory for Heterogeneous Systems: The platform

 Programmers are not obliged to provide two implementations for a given transaction.
 If they do so, though, this provides \sys with the flexibility to select the implementation/device to use for executing a given transaction instance in a dynamic fashion, using a work-stealing policy that aims to balance load on both CPU and GPU.

 \textbf{Transaction scheduling and dispatching.} For each registered transaction, \sys allocates a number of request queues.
 The number of queues that \sys allocates for a given transaction depends on the number of implementations that were registered for it.
 If a single implementation was defined (either for CPU or for GPU), only a single queue is created, which is used to store all the requests for that transaction.
-If implementations for both the CPU and GPU are provided, instead, \sys allocates three requests queues, noted $CPU_Q$, $GPU_Q$ and $SHARED_Q$.
+If implementations for both the CPU and GPU are provided, instead, \sys allocates three request queues, noted $\text{CPU}_Q$, $\text{GPU}_Q$ and $\text{SHARED}_Q$.
 As their names suggest, the first two queues are meant to buffer requests which were submitted for execution on the CPU and GPU, respectively.
 This indication is passed to \sys via the programming interface used to support the submission of transactional requests, through which an optional \textit{device-affinity} parameter can be specified.

-This mechanism allows \sys to exploit external knowledge, e.g., provided by programmers or automatic tools (e.g., static code analysis~\cite{Riegel08} or on-line scheduling techniques~\cite{Diegues15, Shrink}), on the conflict patterns between different transaction instances and mitigate inter-device contention by dispatching conflict-prone transactions to the same device (where contention can be detected and managed more efficiently).
+This mechanism allows \sys to exploit external knowledge, e.g., provided by programmers or automatic tools (e.g., static code analysis~\cite{Riegel08} or on-line scheduling techniques~\cite{Diegues15, Shrink}), on the conflict patterns between different transaction instances and mitigate inter-device contention by dispatching conflict-prone transactions to the same device.

-If, upon submission of a request, no \textit{device-affinity} is indicated (and both CPU and GPU implementations exist for the corresponding transaction), then the request is routed to the shared queue, which is accessible by both devices on the basis of a work-stealing policy.
+If, upon submission of a request, no \textit{device-affinity} is indicated (and both CPU and GPU implementations exist for the corresponding transaction), then the request is routed to $\text{SHARED}_Q$, which is accessible by both devices on the basis of a work-stealing policy.
 Note that the enqueued requests are consumed at different granularity by the CPU and GPU.
-CPU worker threads process requests individually, extracting them from the $CPU_Q$ queues in a round-robin fashion, or, if all $CPU_Q$ queues are found empty, from the shared queue.
-The processing of requests from the $GPU_Q$, and the activation of the corresponding transactional kernel is coordinated by a management thread, which we call GPU-controller, running on the CPU.
-This thread monitors the $GPU_Q$ queues of the various transactions registered in \sys and activates the corresponding transactional kernel when any of these queues contains a sufficient number of requests to feed the kernel.
+CPU worker threads process requests individually, extracting them from the $\text{CPU}_Q$ queues in a round-robin fashion, or, if $\text{CPU}_Q$ is found empty, from $\text{SHARED}_Q$.
+The processing of requests from the $\text{GPU}_Q$ queues, and the activation of the corresponding transactional kernel is coordinated by a management thread, which we call GPU-controller, running on the CPU.
+This thread monitors $\text{GPU}_Q$ and activates the corresponding transactional kernel when any $\text{GPU}_Q$ queue contains a sufficient number of requests to feed the kernel.